 However, you can also have a retainer for web development or a project-based developer.
 They’ll also work full-time but wouldn’t be a full employee of your company.

-Places to Hire Web Developers
+Where to Hire A Web Developer

 The internet and the connectivity it brought to the world has made it easier to look for and hire web developers.
 Gone are the days you have to post and browse at local classifieds to hire people.
 Nowadays, there are user-friendly websites where you can find professionals across the globe that can work for you.